Best Golf Balls for Mid Handicappers in 2023

 srixon q star tour golf balls

-Woah.
-I'd be doing you a major disservice if I didn't suggest the Srixon Q-Star as one of the best golf balls for mid handicappers.
-If you're into premium-level three-piece balls, you won't find much better value than Srixon Q-Star Tour though, at this price range.
+I'd be doing you a major disservice if I didn't suggest the Q Star Tour as one of the best golf balls for mid handicappers.
+If you're into premium-level three-piece balls, you won't find much better value than Srixon Q-Star Tour at this price range.

-Joe, who contributes to the site has sworn by this ball for years (It used to be the AD333 tour...)
-He's used it from a high double digit handicap to playing off 12.
-He really likes the consistent flight he gets with the ball off the driver and the responsive feel off the putter.
+I encouraged Joe to use the Q Star Tour to get from an 18 handicap down to a 12.
+His swing speed is moderate at 90 mph with the driver but he was not stopping the ball on the greens which cost him a lot of shots..
+He really likes the consistent flight he gets with the Q Star Tour off the driver and the responsive feel off his steel-faced putter.
 He also plays in cold, wet conditions in the UK, and this ball is extremely durable.

-The cover is urethane which means a little less durable but with that you get near Tour-level spin green side and on approaches.
-If you're a solid mid handicapper who is shooting in the 80s majority of the time, this ball could give you the edge to finally break 80.
+The cover is urethane which means Tour-level spin green side and on approaches.
+If you're a solid mid handicapper who is shooting in the 80s majority of the time, this ball could give you the edge to finally break 80, especially with your short game consistency.

 Quite simply, forget spending crazy money for premium golf balls.
 The Q-Star Tour is mayor of Value Town.